kennytilton/mxtodomvc/README.md

                   "completed"))}
     ...)
 ````
-The above is an excerpt from the TodoMVC implementation which we will evolve in the next introductory document. `li` makes a proxy LI instance and has the same API as the HTML; `cF` makes `:class` functional; and `<mget` is the Matrix property reader that remembers which property is asking.
+The above is an excerpt from the TodoMVC implementation we will build in the next introductory document. `li` makes a proxy LI instance and has the same API as the HTML; `cF` makes `:class` functional; and `<mget` is the Matrix property reader that remembers which property is asking.

-In the next excerpt, the Matrix manages a model (the M in MVC) property. `cI` arranges for that property to tell functional reader properties when they have changed:
+In the next excerpt, the Matrix manages a model property, "model" as in MVC. `cI` sets that property up to tell functional reader properties when `:items-raw` changes:
 ````clojure
 (md/make ::todo-list
     :items-raw (cI nil)
     :items (cF (remove td-deleted (<mget me :items-raw))) :empty? (cF (empty? (<mget me :items))))
 ````
-Yes, those simple examples could reasonably be ordinary functions of the to-do list, but these are just two small carve outs in the decomposition of TodoMVC.
-The win will be in the decomposition, not the size of any particular carve out.
+Yes, those simple examples could reasonably be ordinary functions of the to-do list, but these are just two small carveouts in the progressive decomposition of TodoMVC.
+Our win will be the decomposition, not the size of any particular carveout.

 #### A tells B
 What does it mean for A to tell B?
 It means that, when we imperatively change A, Matrix internals will recalculate B: